Singapore’s independent arts clusters fight to lay down roots

 This is a contrast to mall rentals, which can chain tenants to two-year rental agreements that charge up to $2,200 monthly for a unit of comparable size in the same area.

 Even veteran arts groups face precarity over their leases, as the 24-year-old Intercultural Theatre Institute (ITI) experienced.
-In 2020, the independent academy for Asian performing arts almost lost its home since 2007 when a rent hike meant it was effectively priced out of its campus.
+In 2020, the independent academy for Asian performing arts almost lost its home of 13 years when a rent hike meant it was effectively priced out of its campus.

 The academy counts among its illustrious alumni Golden Horse Award-winning Malaysian actress Yeo Yann Yann and Grace Kalaiselvi, founder of Brown Voices, Singapore’s first collective of Indian theatre practitioners.

 After protracted negotiations with SLA and NAC, ITI has remained at its original home and is now the master tenant of 11 Upper Wilkie Road – also known as Emily Hill.
-Its lease – from October 2021, for a period of 3+3+3 years – is directly with SLA.
+Its lease – from October 2021 – is for a period of 3+3+3 years.

 The independent arts cluster was formed by now-defunct Emily Hill Enterprise – comprising glass artist Tan Sock Fong, sculptor Sun Yu-li, glass studio Solideas, art gallery Monsoonasia Gallery and ITI – with popular food and events space Kult Kafe as one of its former tenants.
 Under the new arrangement with SLA from 2021, 11 Upper Wilkie Road is now meant solely for arts use.